-- Contaminant reduction is a job all fridge filters, either OEM or aftermarket perform.
-Even a filter that isn’t certified by an independent testing agency should still reduce impurities.
+- Contaminant reduction is a job all fridge filters, either OEM or aftermarket, perform.
+Even a filter that isn’t certified will reduce impurities.

 OEM and aftermarket air filters are don’t have as many differences as the water filter counterparts, but there are still some you should be aware of:

 - Price-the major difference between OEM and aftermarket air filters is the price.
 OEM will usually cost more because you are getting the brand name.

 - Material-The OEM and aftermarket will look almost identical to you, but the material may differ slightly due to patents or availability.

 - Brand name-The aftermarket filters will not carry the brand name that your original filter probably had.
 Many people think they have to buy the exact brand filter each time, but as long as it is the right size and type, it will perform as well as the OEM model.